 We have a few members of staff who help to provide our services.
-Here’s who you might expect to see at our drop-ins, among other places.
+Here’s who you might expect to see at our drop-ins and Friday Hub sessions.

 Wendy developed our service together with autistic adults from its initial beginning in 2012.
 She has a background in communication support, occupational therapy and advocacy and over 20 years experience working with autistic adults.

 Lesley has a background in advocacy support and is responsible for making sure people get what they need at our drop-in hubs.
-She is usually available at both of our drop-ins at Lovell Park on Tuesdays and Fridays.
+She is usually available at both of our Hub sessions at Lovell Park on Tuesdays and Fridays.

 He has a background in content marketing and, until January 2017, was chairperson of Leeds Asperger Adults.
-Luke has given talks at several autism events, with a focus on reasonable adjustments in employment and producing accessible information.
+Luke is also Communications and Network Officer for Advonet.

 Owen is our Volunteer Coordinator.
 His role involves managing all of our volunteers and running our mentoring service.
 He helps to support both the mentees who want a mentoring match and the mentors who want guidance on how to best support their mentees.

 Trudi is our Peer Support Worker.
 She works at alternate Hub sessions on Tuesdays and Fridays, being there to offer peer support to autistic adults who want to know what it is to be autistic.
 She is also a fully-qualified counsellor.

 Gill is our new Peer Development Worker.
 She will be involved in developing peer support at our hubs and elsewhere through AIM.
 Away from AIM, Gill is an academic and prolific Tweeter; you can follow her at @LoomesGill!